themesberg/flowbite/content/components/avatar.md

 ---
 layout: home
 title: Tailwind CSS Avatar - Flowbite
-description: Use the avatar component to show a visually descriptive representation of a user profile using an image element or SVG object in multiple styles and sizes
+description: Use the avatar component to show a visual representation of a user profile using an image element or SVG object based on multiple styles and sizes
 group: components
 toc: true